Aslam00012445/Apnacollege-demo/README.md

 # Apkacollege-demo
-This is not my first but now I know how to use Author-Aslam Saiyad
+This is not my first but now I know how to use <br>
+Author-Aslam Saiyad